syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/mac.md

 # Convert HTML to PDF file in Mac

-## Steps to convert HTML to PDF in ASP.NET Core Mac:
+## Steps to convert HTML to PDF in ASP.NET Core MVC

 1. Create a new C# ASP.NET Core Web Application project.
 ![Mac_step1](htmlconversion_images/mac_step1.png)